CRISES IN THE CAPITALIST SYSTEM

 • Low wages.

-This economic exploitation worsened the conditions of African workers and farmers.
+Economic exploitation worsened conditions of African workers and farmers.

 4. Lack of Peace and Security.